-Industrial ceiling fans in particular are great to use simultaneously with any HVAC system.
+Industrial ceiling fans in particular are great to use simultaneously with any HVAC system and can provide great energy savings.
 This is because the HVLS fan will increase airflow and amplify the cooling or heating effect of the HVAC.
 When these fans are installed, they are designed with HVAC in mind and, therefore, are placed in areas to increase efficiency.
 Generally, heating and cooling systems don’t do much in terms of distributing air, but rather just push hot or cold air into space.
 This is why HVLS fans can be extremely efficient when paired with HVAC, and they can even lower your energy costs.
 MacroAir industrial fans are made to function in two specific ways to work together with your HVAC system.
 During the summer months, HVLS ceiling fans can be operated in the counterclockwise direction in order to push air downward creating a cool breeze.
 On the other hand, during the colder winter months, the direction of the fan can be switched to rotate clockwise in order to push warm air from your heating system downward which naturally rises to the ceiling and recirculates it to provide a warm draft.

 Case study: One Fan vs Many Fans